+Hinged panels are another way to hide and protect an under-deck storage area.
+Build a skirting frame using solid panels or siding that matches the house, and install the skirting around the deck.
+Build a frame for the door using 2x4s.
+Trim the siding or paneling to fit the door frame.
+Glue and nail the joints for durability.
+Install hinges and a latch and hang the door.
+For added security, use a padlock to keep the door closed and locked.

+**Second draft**

 3. Cubbies that Slide Out

-We stained my parents deck last summer (the photo below is before we repaired it) and one of the features I love about their deck is they have these little cubbies on the side.
-While they were used as dog houses, I thought these would make excellent storage if you put a waterproof bin on a flat dolly with rollers.
+We stained this deck last summer (the photo above is before we repaired it) and one of the features I love is they have these little cubbies.
+While they were used as dog houses, I thought these would make excellent storage if you put a waterproof bin like these on a flat dolly with rollers.
 You could even add doors and hinges for hidden storage.
 So convenient and a great place for so many outdoor items.

 4. Big Storage Systems

-If you have a raised deck, it’s easy to put items in large waterproof containers similar to sheds.
-These are a convenient, efficient way for storing items like cushions, large tools, or even bicycles.
+It’s easy to put items in large waterproof containers.
+These are a convenient, efficient way for storing items like cushions, large garden hoses, or even bicycles.
 While most think of a deck box for storage, there are also portable options including a waterproof bicycle tent or a yardstash box like this one.
 They offer a great place to store anything that can’t get wet outdoors.
 A great option for toys, hand-held lawn equipment, or even firewood!

 6. Removeable Panel or Skirting

-I have a removable panel on our fence to allow the car to drive through, so I know how great and convenient having a removeable panel is for the deck too.
+I have a removable panel on our fence to allow the car to drive through, so I know how great and convenient they are.
 Here is a brilliant tutorial to show you how to add a removable panel for access.

-You can match any style this way or use traditional lattice skirting for a lightweight removable panel.
+Alternative Option: You can use pre-made lattice skirting for a lightweight removable panel.
 Fasten the lattice to a square frame made of sturdy outdoor rated boards and add sliding bolts at the corners to keep the panel in place.

-In this instance, I would recommend using composite boards that won’t warp.
+7. Easy Access Door

+Hinged panels are another way to hide and protect an under-deck storage area.
+Build a skirting frame using solid panels or matching siding.
+Build a frame for the door using 2x4s and nail the joints for durability.
+Install hinges and a latch to hang the door.